agiertli/backstage-dynamic-plugin-nexus/RedHatOne.md

 7. Commit, Push, Merge
 8. Deploy

-Only steps 6/7/8 are required when using Red Hat Developer Hub.
+Only steps 6/7/8 are required when you want to enable Dynamic Plugin using RHDH.
 Let's take a closer look at these steps in context of enabling Nexus dynamic plugin.

 ## Step By Step Guide